RSDKModding/RSDKv4-Decompilation/README.md

 ## Mac
 * Clone the repo, follow the instructions in the [depencencies readme for Mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the Xcode project.
-* A Mac build of v1.1.2 by sappharad can be found [here.](https://github.com/Sappharad/Sonic-1-2-2013-Decompilation/releases/tag/v1.1.2.1)
+* A Mac build of v1.3.0 by Sappharad can be found [here.](https://github.com/Sappharad/Sonic-1-2-2013-Decompilation/releases/tag/1.3.0mac)

 ## Android
 * Clone the repo, then follow the instructions in the [depencencies readme for Android](./dependencies/android/dependencies.txt).